rsksmart/devportal/docs/02-developers/06-integrate/02-flyover/sdk.md

 :::tip[Tip]

-To set up a Rootstock node.
+To set up a Rootstock node (RSKj).
 Read the [Installation Guide](/node-operators/setup/installation/) for different operating systems or use the [Reproducible build](/node-operators/setup/reproducible-build/).

 :::